 Keeping your emotions inside can make your body scream.
 You can even get strong, unexplained headaches or stomachaches.
 These could be the result of repressing your emotions.

 Your fears are encouraging you not to show who you really are.
 You become your own poison.
 You feel unfaithful to your principles and to what you want.

 Stop agreeing with everyone to avoid conflicts.
 The negative reaction might never happen.
 It could just be something you imagine.

 Don’t hurt yourself anymore.
 Don’t fear how others will react.
-Your well-being should be the most important.
-This also goes for your happiness and what you want.
+Your well-being should be much more important.
+The same goes for your happiness and for what you want.

 Learn to put yourself first for once.
-Don’t do something you don’t want to do say something you don’t want to say.
+Don’t do things you don’t want to do, and don’t say things you don’t want to say.

-Don’t think so much.
-Don’t worry so much.
-The worst storms happen in our imaginations.
+Don’t worry in excess.
+The worst storms happen in our imagination.